EtienneMueller/razer-blade-data-science/README.md

 I haven't heard so far, whether the OLED screen suffers of burn-in or not.
 But it doesn't hurt to take a little care.

 - **Black Wallpaper.** ou can remove the wallpaper and have a blank background.
-Use deconf Editor or Terminal and set the background color to black with ```gsettings set org.gnome.desktop.background primary-color "#000000" ```, remove the wallpaper with ```gsettings set org.gnome.desktop.background picture-uri "" ``` for light mode and ```gsettings set org.gnome.desktop.background picture-uri-dark "" ``` for dark mode.
+Use _dconf Editor_ or Terminal and set the background color to black with ```gsettings set org.gnome.desktop.background primary-color "#000000" ```, remove the wallpaper with ```gsettings set org.gnome.desktop.background picture-uri "" ``` for light mode and ```gsettings set org.gnome.desktop.background picture-uri-dark "" ``` for dark mode.

 - **Hide Mouse Cursor.** To hide the mouse cursor when idling, install [Unclutter](https://manpages.ubuntu.com/manpages/trusty/man1/unclutter.1.html) with ```sudo apt install unclutter```.
 Then, add the command ```unclutter``` to the startup applications.